-In some physical systems, the observed dataset denoted by $\mymat{X}$ changes over some underlying parameter denoted by $\alpha$.
-Under this model, we can obtain multiple snapshots for various values of $\alpha$.
-Each snapshot is denoted by $\mymat{X}^{\alpha}$.
-If these datasets are high dimensional, quantifying the amount of change in the datasets is a difficult task.
-This scenario was recently studied in \cite{Hirn}.
-It generalizes the diffusion framework for cases in which the data changes over the parameter $\alpha$.
+In some physical systems the observed dataset $\mX$ may depend on some underlying parameter, say $\alpha$.
+Under this model, multiple snapshots (views) can typically be obtained for various values of $\alpha$, each denoted $\mX^\alpha$.
 An example of such a scenario occurs in hyper-spectral images that change over time.
-The DM framework is applied in \cite{Hirn} to a fixed value of $\alpha$.
-Then, by using the extracted low dimensional mapping, the Euclidean distance enables to quantify the amount of changes over $\alpha$.
-This approach is sensitive since every small change in the data can result in different mappings and the mappings are extracted independently.
-Thus, there is no mutual influence on the extracted mapping.
-Our approach incorporates the mutual relations of data within the view and the relations among views.
-This observation enables us to measure in a more robust way the number of variations between two datasets that correspond to a small variation in $\alpha$.
-We now define a new diffusion distance.
-This distance measures the relation between two views, i.e. between all the data points at different values of $\alpha$.
+Quantifying the amount of change in the datasets due to a change in $\alpha$ in such models is often desired, but if the datasets are high-dimensional, this can be quite a challenging task.
+This scenario was recently studied in \cite{Hirn}, where the DM framework was applied to each fixed value of $\alpha$.
+Then, by using the extracted low-dimensional mappings, the Euclidean distance enables to quantify the extent of changes due to $\alpha$.
+However, this approach may be rather unstable, since every small change in the data can result in different mappings and the mappings are extracted independently of any mutual influence.

+Our multiview approach, on the other hand, incorporates the mutual relations of data within each view, as well as the relations between views.
+This point of view facilitates a more robust measure of the extent of variation between two datasets that correspond to a small variation in $\alpha$.
+To this end, we define a new diffusion distance, which measures the relation between two views, i.e. between all the data points obtained for different values of $\alpha$.
 We measure the distance between all the coupled data points among the mappings of the snapshots $\myvec{X}^{\alpha_l}$ and $\myvec{X}^{\alpha_m}$ by using the expression